takemaru/graphillion/README.md

   - [Parallel computing] is enabled with [OpenMP],
   - More efficient configuration (i.e., the edge order) is introduced, and
   - Advanced set operations (e.g., join, meet, quotient) are introduced.
-- Graphillion [book] is published in April 2015 (sorry, written in Japanese).
+- Graphillion [book] was published in April 2015 (sorry, written in Japanese).
 - Graphillion was used in the lecture by Prof. Jun Kawahara at Nara Institute of Science and Technology in January and February 2015.